retro16/acsi2stm/doc/manual.md

-If you have a SD card formatted for the Atari (or any other weird format), the Raspberry Pi Imager can revert it back to the standard format so you can use it again on your PC (or any other device).
+If you have a SD card formatted for the Atari (or any other weird format), the Raspberry Pi Imager can revert it back to the standard format so you can use it again on your PC or in GemDrive mode.

  * Open Raspberry Pi Imager.
  * Click *Choose Os* under *Operating System*.